tf2spi/dotfiles/README.md

 # This is equivalent to 'auto-load' but with '.breakpoints'
 # Remove this as well if you don't like 'auto-load'
 alias gdb="gdb-posix -ex 'source .breakpoints'"

+# Debian comes with Wayland so this is what I use
+# If you use X, then xclip is what you're looking for
+alias tmux-copy="tmux show-buffer | wl-copy"
+alias tmux-paste="wl-paste"
 ```

 ## .ssh config